Arizona State Route 101: Recent improvements

-Between 2007 and 2011, HOV lanes were constructed along the entire route in different phases.
+First, between 2007 and 2011, HOV lanes were constructed along the entire route in different phases.
 It included construction of direct HOV ramps between Loop 101 east and SR 51 south in Northern Phoenix and Loop 101 north and Loop 202 east (Santan Freeway) in Chandler.

-The Maryland Avenue HOV interchange in Glendale began construction in October 2013 and was completed in March 2014.
+The final phase, the Maryland Avenue HOV interchange in Glendale began construction in October 2013 and was completed in March 2014.
+Due to the nature of the project, the HOV lanes near the exit had to widened for extra lane width.